 Accessing the Phing Build Tool Window

-- Open a Phing build file in the editor or select it in the Project tool window, and then choose Add as Phing build file on the context menu of the selection.
+Open a Phing build file in the editor or select it in the Project tool window, and then choose Add as Phing build file from the context menu of the selection.

 In this tool window:

 Specify the location of the phing.bat file.

 Configure a list of Phing build files for packaging, deploying, or testing PHP applications.

 Appoint targets to be executed before running or debugging according to specific configurations.